iuscommunity/sphinx_iuscommunity/pages/Tools.rst

 Version Tracker
 ===============

-IUS uses `Version Tracker`_ to help identify when a new version of a package is released upstream.
+The IUS Community uses `Version Tracker`_ to help identify when a new version of a software is released upstream.

 `Version Tracker`_ is a Python application using the `Django`_ web framework, the souce for `Version Tracker`_ is available on the `Github Project`_.